Who is Ian Jentzsch?

 And...Go!
 Improv Comedy

 From 2011 to 2014, I was a member of an improv troupe, "And...Go!".
 I started as a performer, but quickly became more involved in the business side of things.
 Soon I was the main graphic designer.
 In 2013, I rebuilt their website from scratch, providing 100% of the art assets (other than the original logo).
-Sadly, like the website, the team is now defunct as we all moved on to bigger, better things.
+Sadly, like the website, the team is now defunct as we all moved on to bigger, better things (click here to see an archived walkthrough of the site).

 Along with the design work, we also developed three web videos to promote the group.
 Each one was produced and directed by myself and my wife.
 She also edited the final products.
 You can also see yours truly in "Girls Night".